 While we applaud the ABA for drawing attention to the growing problem of elder financial abuse, we also remind our clients and their advisors that losses can be recouped from third parties where transactions are carried out without a valid mandate or proper authorisation.

-If you would like more information regarding this article or to speak to an Elder Financial Abuse expert, please contact Special Counsel, Jessica Latimer on 03 9843 2100 or by completing the form below.
+If you would like more information regarding this article or to speak to an Elder Financial Abuse expert, please do not hesitate to contact us.